huyanhh/LAHacksStepUp/README.md

 # paso
-Our LAHacks projects using iOS and the FitBit API http://www.unpaso.co/
+Our LAHacks project using iOS and the FitBit API http://www.unpaso.co/

 ## Inspiration